AntonBryansky/SCM-QEP/README.md

 ## Files

-`SCM_SL.m` - Spectral Collocation Method for calculation of the dispersion curves for free orthotropic single-layered media coupled case.
+`SCM_SL.m` - Spectral Collocation Method for calculation of the dispersion curves for free orthotropic single-layer media coupled case.

-`SCM_Lamb_SL.m` - Spectral Collocation Method for calculation of the dispersion curves for free orthotropic single-layered media Lamb decoupled case.
+`SCM_Lamb_SL.m` - Spectral Collocation Method for calculation of the dispersion curves for free orthotropic single-layer media Lamb decoupled case.

-`SCM_ML.m` - Spectral Collocation Method for calculation of the dispersion curves for free orthotropic multi-layered media coupled case.
+`SCM_ML.m` - Spectral Collocation Method for calculation of the dispersion curves for free orthotropic multi-layer media coupled case.

-`SCM_Lamb_ML.m` - Spectral Collocation Method for calculation of the dispersion curves for free orthotropic multi-layered media Lamb decoupled case.
+`SCM_Lamb_ML.m` - Spectral Collocation Method for calculation of the dispersion curves for free orthotropic multi-layer media Lamb decoupled case.

 `balance2.m` and `gcg.m` - functions required for balancing algorithm (look [Important links](#important-links)).

+`SCM_QUADEIG_SL.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for free orthotropic single-layer media coupled case.

-`SCM_Lamb_QUADEIG_SL.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for free orthotropic single-layered media.
+`SCM_Lamb_QUADEIG_SL.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for free orthotropic single-layer media Lamb decoupled case.

+`SCM_QUADEIG_ML.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for free orthotropic multi-layer media coupled case.

-`SCM_Lamb_QUADEIG_SL.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for free orthotropic multi-layered media.
+`SCM_Lamb_QUADEIG_ML.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for free orthotropic multi-layer media Lanb decoupled case.

 `SCM_Lamb_QUADEIG_SL_SUB_POTENTIAL.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for the orthotropic single-layered media bonded to the isotropic substrate.